patrickxrivera/handshake-project/README.md

 cd client/ && npm i && npm start
 ```
 You should now be taken to http://localhost:3000 and see the home screen!

-## Built With
-* React
-* Node
-* MongoDB
-* Express

-## Api Reference

-If the api is external, link to api documentation.
-If not describe your api including authentication methods as well as explaining all the endpoints with their required parameters.

-## Database

-Explaining what database (and version) has been used.
-Provide download links.
-Documents your database design and schemas, relations etc...